Cutoff phenomenon in nonlinear recombinations: Continuous time

-\end{lemma} \begin{remark} Note that we always have $\|\mu_t-\pi\|_{\rm TV}\le 1-2^{-n}$, so that \eqref{unilow_cont} is not optimal for very small values of $t$ (when $\log (1/t)$ is of order $n$).
+Consequently \eqref{unilow_cont} is not optimal for very small values of $t$ (when $\log (1/t)$ is of order $n$).
 On the other hand this bound is in a sense optimal for $t\ge e^{-1/n}$, see Proposition \ref{lbcont}. \end{remark} \begin{proof} Repeating the exact same steps as in the proof of Lemma \ref{lem:ubounds}, we obtain

 The statement \eqref{eq:rootbd_cont} then follows by \eqref{Eq:qxi_cont}.